-CAP 100 COMPUTERS FOR THE VERY BEGINNER (W) 1(1-0-0)
+CAP 100 COMPUTERS FOR THE VERY BEGINNER

 Computers can be intimidating for those new to their use.
 This course is designed as a very basic introduction to hardware and software.
 Students will become comfortable with the PC, begin to appreciate its capacity to make some tasks much easier and realize that computing can even be fun.
+No prerequisite.